 For children that cannot sleep without the presence of their parent, three methods are recommended:

-- For obvious reasons many parents may not be comfortable with extinction as they find it difficult to ignore their child while they are crying.
-This can lead to inconsistencies where the parent practices extinction some nights, but not on others, which can actually reinforce the child to continue crying until parental intervention is achieved, and can have adverse affects on the parent-child relationship.
+- For obvious reasons many parents may not be comfortable with extinction as they find it difficult to ignore their children while they are crying.
+This can lead to inconsistencies where the parent practices extinction some nights, but not on others, which can actually reinforce the child to continue crying until parental intervention is achieved, and can have adverse effects on the parent-child relationship.

 Scheduled awakenings consist of waking the child 10-15 minutes earlier than they would during their normal nocturnal awakenings.
 During this time parents are encouraged to partake in the child's typical comforting routines such as feeding or rocking.
 As this treatment progresses the time in between scheduled awakenings increases until there are no more awakenings.

 To treat BIC limit-setting insomnia parents will more than likely have to enforce strict bedtime routines and sleep hygiene practices.